remmadlog/MAL_Data_ESA/README.md

 (Keep track on what you learned so you see your progress and can present them without looking at everything you did.
 The later case will take way more time...)

-- **General learnings:**
-  - Keep things short and clear.
-  - Things take more time than you think they do.
-    - This is especially true if you are learning while doing.
-  - It is okay to make mistakes.
-    - They are part of the process.
-  - Managing a solo learning project takes effort and time.
-    - Planing ahead can have an enormous impact on workflow.
-    - Keeping track of todos and priories what to handle and if it should be handled at all (at the moment).
-- **Data collecting and cleaning:**
-  - Collecting takes time.
-  - Organizing is a huge part and needs to be taken in consideration.
-    - Tracking collected data, as well as warnings and errors.
-  - Using an API and handling occurring problems.
-- **Data analysis:**
-  - Ratios and totals are both important and should both considered before making assumptions.
-  - A Plot can be overwhelming when it provides to much information.
-  - Creating plots while analysing to avoid to many corrections later on.
-- **Programming:**
-  - Gathering data using request.
-  - Using logging if things get overwhelming.
-  - A feeling for pandas:
-    - What can I do, where to find help, how to identify helpful advice.
-    - Using pandas in general.
-  - Using seaborn for heat plots.
-    - Using matplotlib for plotting in general.
-    - Efficiency is not the most important part if your data set is not overwhelmingly large.
-    - It is okay to do things why to complicate if you are learning.
-  - Using markdowns for e.g. a Git README.
-    - Using Git to back up und publish a project.
-    - Clear commit comments are quit useful.
-- **Machine learning:**
-  - Feature selection
-    - Different methods can provide vastly different results.
-    - Different feature sizes can make a significant differance.
-  - Choosing parameters
-    - A gridsearch takes time, chose the candidates wisely.
-    - Parameters for a smaller feature set do not necessarily provide an indication for the larger feature set.
+- **General Learnings**
+  - Be clear and concise.
+  - Learning takes time -- plan ahead.
+  - Mistakes are part of progress.
+  - Prioritize and track tasks.

+- **Data Collection & Cleaning**
+  - Collecting and organizing data takes time.
+  - Track data, warnings, and errors.
+  - Handle API issues as they come.

+- **Data Analysis**
+  - Use both ratios and totals.
+  - Avoid overcrowded plots.
+  - Plot during analysis to reduce rework.

+- **Programming**
+  - Use `requests` to gather data.
+  - Logging helps manage complexity.
+  - Learn here to get help.
+  - Efficiency matters less for small datasets.
+  - Use Markdown and Git (with clear commits).

+- **Machine Learning**
+  - Feature selection methods vary in impact.
+  - Feature size affects outcomes.
+  - Choose grid search params carefully.
+  - Parameters for small sets may not generalize.

 <div style="text-align: right">